Zambia Climate

 This month in numbers

-Zambia experienced its 11th warmest April on record in 2026, with an average temperature of 22.5°C, marking an anomaly of +1.2°C above the 1961–1990 baseline.
-The three-month period from February to April 2026 was the 9th warmest on record, with an average temperature of 22.83°C, an anomaly of +1.3°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+Zambia experienced its 11th warmest April on record, with an average temperature of 22.5°C, marking a significant anomaly of +1.2°C compared to the 1961–1990 baseline.
+The three-month period from February to April 2026 was the 9th warmest on record, with an average temperature of 22.83°C, an anomaly of +1.3°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, highlighting a widespread warming trend.

 What changed